-The following illustration shows how all water distribution system components are utilized to serve the water demands of the County.
-In general, the District's water distribution system, in conjunction with the SFPUC, has the capacity to deliver the total projected water needs of the County.
+The following map illustrates the District's water distribution system components that are utilized to serve the water demands of the County.
+In general, the District's distribution system, in conjunction with the SFPUC, can deliver the total projected water needs of the County.